Mdina is one of the most visited places in Malta, and it’s easy to see why.

 Here are the best things to do in Mdina, Malta.

-1. Walk through the quiet alleys
+1. Wander through the quiet alleys

 If you’re Game of Thrones fan, some of the streets might look familiar.
 This is because Mdina starred as King’s Landing in season one.

-2. Visit St. Paul’s Cathedral
+2. Visit St. Paul’s Cathedral & The Cathedral Museum

-St. Paul’s Cathedral is Mdina’s star attraction.
-This 17th century building has an impressive facade and boasts a wealth of gems, including paintings by Mattia Preti and beautiful frescoes.
+This 17th-century building has an impressive facade and boasts a wealth of gems, including paintings by Mattia Preti and beautiful frescoes.
 Tombstones with marble slabs cover the floor.

 According to legend, the cathedral stands on the site where St. Paul converted the the Roman governor Publius to Christianity.

-You can also visit the Cathedral Museum, which houses a collection of religious art, Roman antiquities, woodcarvings by Albrecht Durer, and more.
+The museum houses a collection of religious art, Roman antiquities, woodcarvings by Albrecht Durer, and more.

 3. Have lunch at Fontanella